gitter-badger/0/data/0/Pages/Community/Clones.md

 ## Component Clones

-Component clones leverage Zero System to provide arbitrary protable components for consumption in arbitrary systems and applications.
+Component clones leverage Zero System to provide arbitrary protable components for consumption in arbitrary systems, applications and templates.